Hybrid Flooring Pros and Cons: A Guide for Australian Homes

 • Open-plan kitchen/living areas

-Better Stability in Heat Than Standard Vinyl
+Better Temperature Stability Than Standard Vinyl

 Australian homes — especially in Queensland — face strong sunlight and temperature fluctuations.